plasma-dot-net/plasma/Readme.md

 **ASP.NET vNext?**

 ASP.NET vNext fundamentally changes the way ASP.NET websites are hosted, and involves a ground-up re-write of many core components and frameworks (ASP.NET MVC, WebAPI).

-  It is unlikely that Plasma will support ASP.NET vNext as in-memory test support via OWIN will be possible using Katana and Microsofts existing Katana based testing libraries
+It is unlikely that Plasma will support ASP.NET vNext as in-memory test support via OWIN will be possible using Katana and Microsofts existing Katana based testing libraries.

 [See also: Testing WebAPI in memory with Katana and OWIN](http://www.davidwhitney.co.uk/Blog/2015/01/07/testing-an-asp-net-webapi-app-in-memory/).

 **JavaScript**

-**Plasma tests do not execute in a browser, so javascript and single page apps are not supported.**

-It's suggested you use WebDriver and PhantomJS for these scenarios.
+Plasma tests do not execute in a browser, so javascript and single page apps are not supported.
+It's suggested you **use WebDriver and PhantomJS for these scenarios.**

 ## See also